To register for the Sacraments of Initiation, please contact the Parish Office at 306.782.2449.

 The Catholic Sacrament of Reconciliation (also known as Penance, or Confession) has three elements: conversion, confession and celebration.
 In it we find God's unconditional forgiveness; as a result we are called to forgive others.

-The Sacrament of Reconciliation (Confession) is offered Saturday mornings at 9:30am (when there is a 10:00am daily mass), and 6:30pm Saturday evenings.
+The Sacrament of Reconciliation (Confession) is offered Saturday mornings at 8:30am.
 To arrange for another time, please contact the Pastor at 306.782.2449.

 Anointing of the Sick